Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Results and Analysis

-In Table~\ref{10-ped-NCM}, the analysis extends to the established 10-pedestrian environment, incorporating the two U-MPPI variants: U-MPPI\textsuperscript{-1} and U-MPPI\textsuperscript{1}. \ihab{Notably, both U-MPPI variants outperform MPCC and log-MPPI in achieving fewer collisions \(\mathcal{N}_{\text{c}}\) across all scenarios, while demonstrating shorter routes to the goal, particularly in \textit{Scenarios \#2} and \textit{\#3}, due to their efficient sampling strategy and integration of risk-sensitive trajectory evaluation, as described in \eqref{Qrs-modified}.
+In Table~\ref{10-ped-NCM}, the analysis extends to the 10-pedestrian environment and includes the two U-MPPI variants, U-MPPI\textsuperscript{-1} and U-MPPI\textsuperscript{1}, which were excluded from Table~\ref{6-ped-NCM} due to minimal performance differences among sampling-based methods across all metrics, while the more complex 10-pedestrian setting reveals clearer distinctions.
+Notably, both U-MPPI variants outperform MPCC and log-MPPI in achieving fewer collisions \(\mathcal{N}_{\text{c}}\) across all scenarios, while demonstrating shorter routes to the goal, particularly in \textit{Scenarios \#2} and \textit{\#3}, due to their efficient sampling strategy and integration of risk-sensitive trajectory evaluation, as described in \eqref{Qrs-modified}.
 Our method consistently achieves the lowest collision rates across all scenarios, with high trajectory quality in \textit{Scenario \#1}, as reflected by shorter \(d_{\text{av}}\).
-However, in \textit{Scenarios \#2} and \textit{\#3}, trajectory efficiency declines, with \(d_{\text{av}}\) exceeding that of all other methods in \textit{Scenario \#2} and the U-MPPI variants in \textit{Scenario \#3}.} This reduction in efficiency results from setting \( r_r \) to $\SI{0.3}{\metre}$, rather than the default $\SI{0.2}{\metre}$, to enhance safety in high-speed scenarios. \ihab{Our empirical observations in this crowded corridor environment revealed that increasing both \( r_r \) and \( N_p \) leads the robot to yield more space to pedestrians.
+However, in \textit{Scenarios \#2} and \textit{\#3}, trajectory efficiency declines, with \(d_{\text{av}}\) exceeding that of all other methods in \textit{Scenario \#2} and the U-MPPI variants in \textit{Scenario \#3}.
+This reduction in efficiency results from setting \( r_r \) to $\SI{0.3}{\metre}$, rather than the default $\SI{0.2}{\metre}$, to enhance safety in high-speed scenarios.
+Our empirical observations in this crowded corridor environment revealed that increasing both \( r_r \) and \( N_p \) leads the robot to yield more space to pedestrians.
 For example, we observed instances where the robot occasionally moved backward to avoid collisions, particularly when approaching one of its goals such as \( G_2 \) or when encountering oncoming pedestrian groups.
-This behavior, as shown in the supplementary video, increased the traveled distance \( d_{\text{av}} \) while prioritizing pedestrian safety.}
+This behavior, as shown in the supplementary video, increased the traveled distance \( d_{\text{av}} \) while prioritizing pedestrian safety.